Blu3wolf/BMS-Docs/Acronyms.md

 CWDS | Combat Weapon Delivery Software | F-16 mission planning software CZ | Cursor Zero | MFD OSB function used to zero cursor slews; required for accurate navigation in BMS.
 DA | Direct Access | Direct Access OSBs #12, #13, #14.
+DBS | Doppler Beam Sharpening | APG-68 A-G sub modes to give a closer look at an area.
 DBU | Digital Backup software state | A pilot can select this in aircraft with a digital FLCS.
 DC | Direct Current |
 DCA | Defensive Counter Air | Air Mission undertaken to defend friendly forces from effects of enemy air power